alfetahe/combgen/README.md

 ## Functions
 Both functions accept 2 parameter a slice of strings and int value of how many characters the output will be(pass 0 for default).
-1. NrOfPossibleCalculations - returns integer value of possible combinations.
+1. CalculateCombinationsCount - returns integer value of possible combinations count.
-2. CalculatePossibleCombinations - returns a slice of string which contains all possible combinations.
+2. CalculateCombinations - returns a slice of string which contains all possible combinations.

 # Installation
 ``` bash